Skip to main content

 Write the image

-Click NEXT, configure any OS customization options (see the Customization page), then click Write.
+Click the Next button to configure the OS customization options (see the Customization page), then press the Write button.

-Do not disconnect the USB cable or cut power during the flashing process.
+Do not unplug the USB cable or disconnect the power during the writing process.

 5